Below you'll find some more details of the various programmes that are run by or in partnership with Creative England.

 We will work with companies on an individual basis and design made-to-measure programmes of business support and funding to help entrepreneurs unlock new opportunities, develop creative strategies, refine their business models and attract increased levels of corporate finance.
 We are also looking to encourage new business alliances and joint ventures and to help companies enhance their capacity for international trade.

-We welcome applications from companies that are not currently active in film but who wish to expand their business model into this area and can demonstrate that they have the skills and capability to do so, primarily by evidencing a strong track record in content creation.
+We welcome applications from companies that have feature film at the core of the business or who wish to expand their business model into this area and can demonstrate that they have the skills and capability to do so.
+Primarily by evidencing a strong track record in content creation that has reached a commercial market.

 Film Enterprise has a range of options at its disposal and our aim is to work with film companies and the people who run them to develop a plan for funding and support that is most appropriate to the needs and aspirations of the individual business.
 We will support companies to develop their creative and business strategies, diversify revenue streams and take advantage of emerging markets.